mdmtk/docs/beta/source/guide/csp/settings.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will cause no changes to whether or not an Wi-Fi can be turned on or off from the Settings UI.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to be made as to whether or not a device user will be allowed to make changes to the Wi-Fi configuration from the System Settings Menu.</td>
   </tr>
   <tr>
     <td>Enable</td>
     <td>"1"</td>
-	<td>This value will cause the ability to turn Wi-Fi on or off from the Settings UI to be allowed.</td>
+	<td>This value will cause the device user to be allowed to make changes to the Wi-Fi configuration from the System Settings Menu.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-	<td>This value will cause the ability to turn Wi-Fi on or off from the Settings UI to not be allowed, preventing the user from changing the state of Wi-Fi from the Settings UI.
-This only blocks the user from making this change from the UI level and does not prevent the Wi-Fi status from being changed silently.</td>
+	<td>This value will cause the device user to be prevented from making changes to the Wi-Fi configuration from the System Settings Menu.</td>
   </tr>
 </table>
 </div>